department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 **You may be eligible for VA health care benefits if we place you in one of these sub priority groups:**

-**Sub priority a:**
+**Sub priority group a**

+We may place you in sub priority group a if all of these factors are true.
+You:
-- You have a service-connected condition we've rated 0% disabling that you don't receive disability compensation for, **and**
+- Have a service-connected condition we've rated 0% disabling that you don't receive disability compensation for, **and**
-- You were enrolled in the VA health care program as of January 16, 2003, **and**
+- Were enrolled in the VA health care program as of January 16, 2003, **and**
-- You've remained enrolled since that date and/or were placed in this sub priority group because your eligibility status changed
+- Have remained enrolled since that date and/or were placed in this sub priority group because your eligibility status changed

-**Sub priority group b:**
+**Sub priority group b**

+We may place you in sub priority group b if both of these factors are true.
+You:
-- You have a service-connected condition we've rated 0% disabling that you don't receive disability compensation for, **and**
+- Have a service-connected condition we've rated 0% disabling that you don't receive disability compensation for, **and**
-- You were enrolled in the VA health care program on or after June 15, 2009 and your income exceeds current VA or geographic limits by 10% or less
+- Were enrolled in the VA health care program on or after June 15, 2009 and your income exceeds current VA or geographic limits by 10% or less

+**Sub priority group c**

+We may place you in sub priority group c if all of these factors are true.
+You:
+- Don't have a service-connected condition, **and**
+- Were enrolled in the VA health care program as of January 16, 2003, **and**
+- Have remained enrolled since that date and/or were placed in this sub priority group because your eligibility status changed

-**Sub priority group c:**
+**Sub priority group d**

+We may place you in sub priority group d if all of these factors are true:
 - You don't have a service-connected condition, **and**
-- You were enrolled in the VA health care program as of January 16, 2003, **and**
-- You've remained enrolled since that date and/or were placed in this sub priority group because your eligibility status changed

-**Sub priority group d:**
-- You don't have a service-connected condition, **and**
 - You have a service-connected condition rated 0% disabling that you don't receive disability compensation for, **and**
-- You were enrolled in the VA health care program on or after June 15, 2009 and your income exceeds current VA or geographic limits by 10% or less
+- You were enrolled in the VA health care program on or after June 15, 2009, **and**
+- Your income exceeds current VA or geographic limits by 10% or less

 [Learn more about health benefit copay rates](https://www.va.gov/HEALTHBENEFITS/cost/copay_rates.asp).

 **You're not eligible for VA health care benefits if we place you in one of these sub priority groups:**

-**Sub priority group e:**
+**Sub priority group e**

+We may place you in sub priority group e if both of these factors are true.
+You:
-You have a service-connected condition rated 0% disabling that you don't receive disability compensation for, but you don't meet the criteria for sub priority group a or b above.
+- Have a service-connected condition rated 0% disabling that you don't receive disability compensation for, **and**
+- Don't meet the criteria for sub priority group a or b above

 You're eligible for care for your service-connected condition only.

-**Sub priority group g:**
+**Sub priority group g**

+We may place you in sub priority group g if both of these factors are true.
+You:
-You don't have a service-connected condition and you don't meet the criteria for sub priority group c or d above.
+- Don't have a service-connected condition, **and**
+- Don't meet the criteria for sub priority group c or d above

 </div>
 </div>